vazanth/bookmyshow-case-study/Readme.md

 - User Interactions: Users can search for a particular movie via a theater or find theater via a movie and get their info and proceed to booking.
 - Caching: Data fetched from APIs are cached using Redis for optimized performance.
 - Payment: Using stripe for payment gateway and included webhooks for further operations in our db when payment completes
-- Simple UI only for stripe payment integration is avaialble
+- Simple UI only for stripe payment integration is avaialble via static url http://localhost:3000/public/index.html

 ## Prerequisites